zhoneyboo/vue-honey-input/README.md

 Value | Description
 ----- | ------------
-alphanumeric | which contain only characters, numeric digits, underscore and first character must be a letter. alphanumeric_camelcase | which contain at least one numeric digit, one uppercase and one lowercase letter. alphanumeric_specialcharacter | which contain at least one numeric digit, one uppercase and one lowercase letter. alphanumeric_specialcharacter_camelcase | which contain at least one numeric digit and a special character.
+alphanumeric | which contain only characters, numeric digits and underscore alphanumeric_camelcase | which contain at least one numeric digit, one uppercase and one lowercase letter. alphanumeric_specialcharacter | which contain at least one numeric digit, one uppercase and one lowercase letter. alphanumeric_specialcharacter_camelcase | which contain at least one numeric digit and a special character.